olsonse/pdq/doc/manual.rst

 Example Wavesynth Program
 .........................

-The following example wavesynth program configures a PDQ2 stack with a single board, three DAC channels.
+The following example wavesynth program configures a PDQ stack with a single board, three DAC channels.

 It configures a single frame (the first and only) consisting of a single triggered segment with three lines.
 The total frame duration is 80 cycles.
 The following waveforms are emitted on the three channels: